 In this conflict French capitalism is not concerned with saving its native country, the question in hand is the fact that Loucheur wants 60%.
-As soon as an understanding has been reached between the groups of capitalists, the Ruhr area will be reduced to a colony, the Ruhr workers to colonial slaves.
+As soon as an understanding has been reached between the groups of capitalists, the Ruhr area will be reduced to a colony, the Ruhr of the workers, the masses of workers are taking to self-aid, and lend their support to the shop steward movement.
+Comrade Grothe read extracts from the Vorwarts, in which it is stated that in view of the present situation the United German Socialist Party sees itself more than ever induced to refuse any co-operation with the communists.